KRaizer/Soar-Python-Minimum-Working-Example/README.md

 	('---> Environment acted:', 10.0)
 	soar>

-The goal of this exercise is just to show how to use the IO interface and perform a simple cognitive cycle inside a Soar agent.
+The goal of this exercise is to show how to use the IO interface and perform a simple cognitive cycle inside a Soar agent.
 The "toy environment" is just a function that produces two random numbers and receives a single result.
 This agent receives these numbers through "sensors", add them up, and return them through actuators.